djwtouw/CCMM-paper/README.md

 Code to replicate results in the paper _Convex Clustering through MM: An Efficient Algorithm to Perform Hierarchical Clustering_ by D.J.W.
 Touw, P.J.F.
 Groenen, and Y. Terada.

 ## Requirements
 The CCMM packages CCMMR and CCMMPy, available at https://github.com/djwtouw/CCMMR and https://github.com/djwtouw/CCMMPy, and their dependencies.
+The R-package for AMA, available at https://cran.r-project.org/src/contrib/Archive/cvxclustr/.

 ## Files
 Code to replicate results, contains the following: